 What are non-perishable foods?

 Merriam-Webster defines non-perishable as, "processed or packaged to withstand prolonged storage."1 Typically, these foods do not need to be refrigerated such as canned or packaged items.
 However, you could also consider certain frozen foods non-perishable as some may be stored in the freezer for up to a year.2

 A full pantry can be your reliable ally in planning healthy meals.
 Can’t get to the market?
 Need to create a meal out of what you have on hand?
 That’s when poor nutritional choices can upend even the best intentions.
-Stocking your shelves with healthy non-perishable food can make last-minute meal preparation less stressful when you can’t shop for fresh choices.
+Stocking your shelves with healthy foods that don't spoil easily can make last-minute meal preparation less stressful when you can’t shop for fresh choices.

 According to Jenny Craig’s Registered Dietitian, Briana Rodriquez, one of the best ways to sustain a healthy diet, regardless of your weight loss goals, is to learn how to shop effectively.

 “Losing weight and maintaining a healthy lifestyle is about consistency and creating healthy habits, such as shopping with an eye toward nutrient-dense ingredients,” she says.
 “Having foods on hand that support your goals is a great place to start, and non-perishable foods can be great options.
 In fact, many of them are incredibly nutrient dense.”

-To help you stock your pantry with the right kinds of foods, we’ve rounded up seven of the best healthy non-perishable food items to support your weight loss or weight maintenance goals.
+To help you stock your pantry with the right kinds of foods, we’ve rounded up seven of the healthiest non-perishable foods to support your weight loss or weight maintenance goals.

 If you’re following the Jenny Craig program, make sure to check with your coach before making any swaps or changes to your plan to stay on track.